 The research on alliin currently focuses on preventing nicotine-induced peroxidative damage and antioxidant, antidiabetic conditions, antibiotic, antiatherogenic, anticancer effects and immunomodulatory activity, and antiplatelet aggregation activity.

 Alliin and Myocardial Infarction

-Myocardial infarction (MI) is considered to be characterized by necrotic cell death because of the break down of cellular energy metabolism.
-Mitochondria are the location of ATP synthesis for energy production and electron transport chain.
+Myocardial infarction (MI) is considered to be characterized by necrotic cell death because of the breakdown of cellular energy metabolism.
+Mitochondria are the location of ATP synthesis for energy production and the electron transport chain.

 Alliin and Anti-inflammatory

 Alliin has been known to have anti-oxidative and anti-inflammatory effects.
 Alliin has been reported to attenuate RANKL-induced osteoclastogenesis by scavenging reactive oxygen species (ROS) production.